irsbugs/pdp11-code/README.md

 ## Interrupt Driven Routines.

 PDP11 code may be enhanced from using looping routines to test if devices are ready to send/receive data, to using *interrupt driven routines*.

+## Simple Console Keyboard routine.

+This section explains the following files:
+* interrupt-overview-keyboard-1
+* interrupt-overview-keyboard-2

-To demonstrate this a program will wait for a key to be typed on the console keyboard.
+To demonstrate *interrupt driven routines* a program will wait for a key to be typed on the console keyboard.
 When it's typed the keyboard interrupt is triggered and then code is executed to immediately handle retrieving a character from the keyboard buffer.

 For these programs the starting address of 1000 has been selected.
-Thus program script files contain g for go and 1000 to start at address 1000
+Thus program script files contain g for go and 1000 to start at address 1000:
 ```
 g 1000
 ```